keboola/developers-docs/extend/generic-extractor/user-functions.md

 permalink: /extend/generic-extractor/user-functions/
 ---

+TODO: prejmenovat na "function calls" ??

 User functions can be used in several places of Generic Extractor configuration to introduce dynamically generated values instead of statically provided ones.
 User functions are simple pre-defined functions which allow you to add extra flexibility when needed.
 User functions also allow referencing an already existing value in the configuration instead of copying it.
 Using user functions is also advantageous (and sometimes necessary) when you [register your configuration as a new component](/extend/generic-extractor/registration/).

 ## Configuration
 A user function is used instead of a simple value in specific parts (see [below](todo) of Generic Extractor configuration.
-The function can be either a function call:
+The function configuration is an object with properties `function` (one of [available function names](todo) and `args` (function arguments), e.g.:

 {% highlight json %}
 {